43 Country Kitchen Ideas That Are Beyond Beautiful

 Warm and earth-tone colors like brown, green, and red evoke a sense of nature and warmth.
 Consider incorporating these colors into your kitchen design through walls, cabinets, window treatments, artwork, area rugs, or accessories.

-In a country-inspired traditional kitchen designed by Ashley Montgomery, earthy colors combine with pale blues and soft yellows, complimenting wide plank wooden floors and heavily veined marble backsplash and countertops.
+In a country-inspired, traditional kitchen designed by Ashley Montgomery, earthy colors combine with pale blues and soft yellows, complementing wide-plank wooden floors and heavily veined marble backsplashes and countertops.

 Warm and Inviting Country Kitchen